JetBrains/intellij-sdk-docs/tutorials/custom_language_support/structure_view_factory.md

 ## 14.5.
 Run the Project
 Rebuild the project, and run `simple_language_plugin` in a Development Instance.
 Open the `test.simple` file and choose **View \| Tool Windows \| Structure**.
-The IDE now supports a structure view of the Simple language:
+The IDE now supports a structure view of the Simple Language:

 ![Structure View](img/structure_view.png){:width="800px"}